 Alabama maintains an at-fault car insurance system.
 Simply put, this means that the party who is at-fault for a crash must pay for it, typically through their liability insurance.
 In order to actually have your claim paid by the other driver’s insurance company, though, you will need to prove:

 That the accident would not have happened but for the actions of the at-fault party; and

 The extent of damages you have suffered, which may need to be corroborated by the statements of experts, such as medical and financial experts.

 In order to recover the evidence that you will need to bring forth a successful car accident claim, our attorneys will start investigating your case immediately.
 Not only do we move quickly to begin the process of gathering evidence, but we also have the resources and staff necessary to hire experts, including accident reconstruction experts, and thoroughly build your case.

 Most car accident claims are settled out of court – once you file a claim with the at-fault party’s insurance, there will likely be some back and forth over things like fault and the amount of damages that you deserve.
 However, in most cases, a settlement will be reached after negotiations, and a claimant will be paid the amount they are entitled to.

 In some cases, however, a settlement cannot be reached.
 When this is the case, the plaintiff’s only option for recovering damages may be to file a car accident lawsuit.
-Our car accident attorneys at the offices of Taylor Martino, P.C. have litigation experience, and are not intimidated by the prospect of trial and being in the courtroom.
+Our Mobile, Alabama car accident lawyers at the offices of Taylor Martino, P.C.
+Personal Injury Lawyers in Mobile, Alabama have litigation experience, and are not intimidated by the prospect of trial and being in the courtroom.

 Shared Fault Laws and Time Limits